yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/16-basic-authentication/LAB.md

 ### `/api/signin`
 * `GET` request
 * the client should pass the username and password to the server using a `Basic:` authorization header
+* use middleware to parse the auth header for username/password
+* perform some basic validation
 * the server should respond with a token for authenticated users
 * the server should respond with **401 Unauthorized** for non-authenticated users